chef/chef-web-docs/chef_master/source/config_rb_client.rst

    Run chef-zero in socketless mode.
 Set to ``false`` to disable port binding and HTTP requests on localhost.

 ``local_key_generation``
-   Whether the Chef server or chef-client generates the private/public key pair.
-When ``true``, the chef-client generates the key pair, and then sends the public key to the Chef server.
+   Whether the Chef Infra Server or Chef Infra Client generates the private/public key pair.
+When ``true``, the Chef Infra Client generates the key pair, and then sends the public key to the Chef Infra Server.
 Default value: ``true``.

 ``local_mode``
-   Run the chef-client in local mode.
-This allows all commands that work against the Chef server to also work against the local chef-repo.
+   Run the Chef Infra Client in local mode.
+This allows all commands that work against the Chef Infra Server to also work against the local chef-repo.

 ``lockfile``
-   The location of the chef-client lock file.
+   The location of the Chef Infra Client lock file.
 This value is typically platform-dependent, so should be a location defined by ``file_cache_path``.
 The default location of a lock file should not on an NF mount.
 Default value: a location defined by ``file_cache_path``.

 ``log_level``
    The level of logging to be stored in a log file.
 Possible levels: ``:auto`` (default), ``:debug``, ``:info``, ``:warn``, ``:error``, or ``:fatal``.
 Default value: ``:warn`` (when a terminal is available) or ``:info`` (when a terminal is not available).